salomonxt/salomonxt/README.md

 - 👋 Hi, I’m salomon
-- 👀 I’m interested in woman
+- 👀 I’m interested in
 - 🌱 I’m currently learning everything is possible
-- 💞️ I’m looking to collaborate with aliens
+- 💞️ I’m looking to collaborate with
 - 📫 How to reach me ?
 - 😄 Pronouns: ...
-SuperMen
+King
 - ⚡ Fun fact: ...
-I like cows

 <!---
 salomonxt/salomonxt is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.